 Tricycles, popularly called “Keke NAPEP” are among the most popular means of street transportation in South Africa.
-They are one of the most convenient street transportation automobiles today.
+They are one of the most convenient street transportation vehicles today.
 They are flexible, small, and can be easily maneuvered in tight corners.
-Unlike motorcycles, tricycles are majorly used as a means of public street transportation.
+Unlike motorcycles, tricycles are mostly used as a means of public street transportation.

 Although they might not be the safest means of transportation, especially in highways, tricycles do the job for you.
 Locally, they are one of those indispensable automobiles as they can easily access places restricted to cars either because of bad roads or other similar conditions.
 Tricycles offer flexibility, dynamism, and ruggedness.
 They also offer more space and are more convenient than public motorcycles.